vercre/vc/README.md

 # Vercre

-Issuance, Wallet, and Verification libraries for use in `OpenID` Verifiable Data solutions.
+Issuance, Wallet, and Verification libraries for use in `OpenID` Verifiable Credentials solutions.

 > [!CAUTION]
 >